casangi/xradio/tests/README.md

         ), f"Schema validation failed: {issues}"
 ```

-> Because `test_ps_path` is defined in `conftest.py`, you can use it in your test function without any import.
+> Because `convert_measurement_set_to_processing_set` is defined in `conftest.py`, you can use it in your test function without any import.
 Additionally, `@pytest.mark.parametrize` is a pytest decorator used to run a test multiple times with different values for a given input. `indirect=True` tells pytest not to pass the value directly to the test function.
-Instead, pytest will look for a fixture named test_ps_path.
+Instead, pytest will look for a fixture named convert_measurement_set_to_processing_set.
 The value "Antennae_North.cal.lsrk.split.ms" will be passed to that fixture (not to the test itself).
-The return value of the test_ps_path fixture will be passed to the test function.
+The return value of the convert_measurement_set_to_processing_set fixture will be passed to the test function.

 ### **3. Use an existing Fixture in another Test**